Will kale grow in containers? You bet it will!

 Coconut coir, broken pottery, coffee filters, paper towels, pine cones, mesh window screening, sphagnum moss, and small stones all provide suitable drainage.
 Place this material at the bottom of the pot before adding the soil.

 Kale prefers rich soil liberally amended with organic material, such as well-aged compost or manure.
-And it prefers neutral to slightly alkaline soil with a pH of 6.0-7.0.
+And it prefers a slightly acidic to neutral pH of 6.0 to 7.0.

 When planting in containers, space plants a bit closer together than you would in the ground, 4 to 10 inches apart, depending on the type and size at maturity.
 Check seed packets for more information about the specific varieties that you have selected.